First Minister of Scotland: Membership bodies

+Deputy and 'Acting' First Minister

 Associated with the office of first minister, there is also the post of deputy first minister.
 Unlike the office of first minister, the post of deputy is not recognised in statute and confers no extra status on the holder.
 Like the first minister, the deputy first minister is an elected member of the Scottish Parliament and a member of the Scottish Government.
 From 1999 to 2007, when Scotland was governed by a Labour–Liberal Democrat coalition, the leader of the Liberal Democrats – the junior government party – was given the role of deputy first minister; a title which they held in conjunction with another ministerial portfolio.
 For example, Nicol Stephen, deputy first minister from 2005 to 2007, simultaneously held the post of Minister for Enterprise and Lifelong Learning.

 On two occasions since 1999, the deputy first minister has assumed the role of 'acting' first minister, inheriting the powers of the first minister in their absence or incapacitation.
 From 11 October 2000 to 26 October 2000, following the death in office of the then First Minister Donald Dewar, his deputy Jim Wallace became acting first minister, until the Labour party appointed a new leader, and consequently first minister.
 Wallace also became Acting First Minister between 8 November 2001 and 22 November 2001, following the resignation of Henry McLeish.

 An officer with such a title need not always exist; rather, the existence of the post is dependent on the form of Cabinet organisation preferred by the first minister and their party.
 The deputy first minister does not automatically succeed if a vacancy in the premiership is suddenly created.
 It may be necessary for the deputy to stand in for the first minister on occasion, for example by taking the floor at First Minister's Questions.